PART 2 - UNRAVELING THE TRAUMA

 SOCIAL ISOLATION & ALIENATION

-A person who has been isolated and alienated may experience impeded social, emotional, and/or sexual development, and have poor interpersonal boundaries or avoidance issues.
+A person who has been isolated and alienated may experience impeded social, emotional, and sexual development and have poor interpersonal boundaries or avoidance issues.

 Religious trauma can also lead to feelings of alienation from family, friends, or community members who continue to adhere to the beliefs or practices that cause harm.
 Individuals may feel isolated or misunderstood, further exacerbating their sense of loneliness and despair.